Sorry, you need to enable JavaScript to visit this website.

 In 2016, the Hungarian Government published a mid-term strategy named 'Grade Change in Higher Education' (Fokozatváltás a felsőoktatásban, középtávú szakpolitikai stratégia) which is a document about the problems of the Hungarian higher education system, and it sets development goals.

 The main aim of the government is to encourage participation in international mobility programmes.
-It is important (according to the strategy) to make it possible to get qualifications that fit better to the requirements of the labour market.
+It is important (according to the strategy) to make it possible to get qualifications that better fit to the requirements of the labour market.
 Furthermore, higher education institutions must become competitive in the international higher education system.
-In the strategy, the internationalization of higher education also appears: the government would like to invite more students from abroad to Hungary.
+In the strategy, internationalization of higher education also appears: the government would like to attract more international students to Hungary.

 There is also an increasing number of Hungarian students who travel and learn abroad due to international mobility programmes such as CEEPUS, Socrates/Erasmus, LLP, Erasmus+.
 The government also emphasises opportunities for part-time training or mobility for ethnic students in their mother country.